 The Board is satisfied that the procedures in place meet the particular needs of the Group in managing the risks to which it is exposed.
 The Board is satisfied with the effectiveness of the system of internal controls, but by their very nature, these procedures can provide reasonable, not absolute, assurance against material misstatement or loss.
 During the review period, the Board delegated responsibility to the Audit Committee for ensuring that the Company's management reviews, monitors and reports on the integrity of the consolidated financial statements of the Company and related financial information.
-During the review period, the Audit Committee comprised Juergen Laucht and Cyrille Petit.
+During the review period, the Audit Committee was comprised of Frank Schulkes, Juergen Laucht and Cyrille Petit.

 It meets as required and specifically to review the Interim Report and Annual Report, and to consider the suitability and monitor the effectiveness of internal control processes.
-Subsequent to the review period, Frank Schulkes was appointed as the Chairman of the Audit Committee following his appointment to the Board.
-Following Mr Schulkes' appointment, the Board now considers the Company to have a fully constituted Audit Committee.